All Products

 • Troubleshooting and issue tracing

-When technical engineers troubleshoot system failures, data loss, or unusual behaviors, they may need to backtrack data changes over a specific period of time.
-Querying objects uploaded within this period of time helps you quickly locate object versions or operations that may cause issues.
+When system failures, data loss, or unusual behaviors, querying objects uploaded within a specific period of time helps engineers quickly locate objects or operations that may cause issues.

 • Collaboration and versioning

-In a multi-user collaboration environment, team members may need to view or restore object versions uploaded by other members within a specific period of time.
-Querying objects uploaded within a specific period of time helps you browse, compare, or restore historical versions to a specific point in time.
+In a multi-user collaboration environment, querying objects uploaded within a specific period of time helps you browse, compare, or restore historical versions to a specific point in time.

 Methods